GoogleCloudPlatform/firebase-extensions/firestore-palm-chatbot/PREINSTALL.md

-> :warning: Note: The PaLM API is currently in public preview.
+> ⚠️ The PaLM API is currently in public preview.
 For details and limitations, see the [PaLM API documentation](https://developers.generativeai.google/guide/preview_faq).

 Use this extension to easily deploy a chatbot using the PaLM API, stored and managed by Cloud Firestore.